saechimdaeki/Anabada/README.md

 ex)java -jar Anabada-0.0.1-SNAPSHOT.jar
 ```

-### Once the above process is finished, you can launch the Android app in the frontend folder.:bee:
+#### Once the above process is finished, you can launch the Android app in the frontend folder:bee:

 ## backend directory structure